Multiboson signals in the UN2HDM: Parameter space scan

 In order to increase the efficiency of the scan~\cite{Muhlleitner:2020wwk}, we parameterise the mixing matrix of CP-even scalars using (i) the effective couplings of the SM-like Higgs boson $h$ to top quarks, $c(ht\overline{t})$; (ii) the effective coupling to SM gauge bosons $c(hVV)$, with $V=W,Z$; $O_{32}$ and ${\rm sign}(O_{31})$.
 Using these four parameters we are able to compute the three mixing angles in $O$, c.f. (\ref{eq:O}) while simultaneously constraining the couplings of $h$ to be SM-like.
 The type of 2HDM used is also an input, specifying the flavour constraints applied.
 Finally, the parameters $m_{Z'}$ and $g_{Z'}Y_q'$ are required to extract the VEV of the singlet and the $Z-Z'$ mixing angle.
 We set a reference mass $M_{Z'} = 2$~TeV.
 The $Z'$ production cross section is determined by the product $g_{Z'}Y'_q$, which we set to 0.1.
 The list of common parameters used for all chosen benchmarks is presented in Table~\ref{table:input}, together with their varying ranges.
 (The ranges for the new scalar masses are different for the various benchmarks examined, as shown in the next section.)
-With the parameter values shown in Table~\ref{table:input}, we get $u\sim 2.2~{\rm TeV}$ and $\theta_Z<10^{-3}$.
+With the parameter values shown in Table~\ref{table:input}, we get $u\sim 2.2~{\rm TeV}$ and $\theta_Z<10^{-3}$.\footnote{Notice that this bound on $\theta_Z$ ensures that constraints coming from electroweak precision data are respected since they require typically $\theta_Z \lesssim 10^{-3}$~\cite{Erler:2009jh}.}

 For the parameter-space points allowed by the aforementioned constraints, we compute the $Z'$ cross section into SM final states, especially for $Z'\rightarrow W^+W^-$, $Z'\rightarrow Zh$ and $Z'\rightarrow t\overline{t}$, to require agreement with direct searches.
+This is done using {\scshape MadGraph}~\cite{Alwall:2014hca}, where we consider $Z'$ to be produced from proton-proton collisions with a centre-of-mass energy of 13 TeV.
 Searches of $Z'$ decaying into dijets are also considered but they are less constraining~\cite{Aguilar-Saavedra:2021qbv}.